AmbientServices/AmbientServices.Async/README.md

 ```

-## HighPerformanceFifoTaskScheduler
+## FifoTaskScheduler
-HighPerformanceFifoTaskScheduler is a high performance async task scheduler that is highly scalable and far more responsive than the standard .NET ThreadPool.
+FifoTaskScheduler is a high performance async task scheduler that is highly scalable and far more responsive than the standard .NET ThreadPool.

 In my attempts to asyncify our codebase, I spent many man-weeks over at least six months attempting to use every imaginable invocation of the ThreadPool to spawn processes that we previously used a custom thread pool to run.
 The results were underwhelming.
 Even with simple test cases, I was unable to fully utilize the CPU on multi-core systems, and most of my attempts resulted in the ThreadPool going into a loop allocating threads and memory and making the system completely unresponsive, despite the CPU utilization remaining low most of the time.
 When I did manage to get it to fully utilize the CPU for minutes at a time, I was never able to get from the starting state into such a state in less than a minute, and it usually took ten minutes or more, carefully watching numerous performance statistics in an attempt to avoid the non-responsive crazy thread creation loop.
 When I switch to a real workload, which had a wider mix of tasks being CPU-bound, memory-bound, and IO-bound, the system broke down again.
 In addition to these reliability and performance issues, the system default ThreadPool doesn't process tasks in first-in first-out order, resulting in starvation for many tasks, making processing largely unpredictable.
-The HighPerformanceFifoTaskScheduler provided here has none of these problems.
+The FifoTaskScheduler provided here has none of these problems.
 My first test run pegged the CPU in less than ten seconds and kept it pegged with good system responsiveness indefinitely and low latency.
 Here is a sample of how to do this using the high performance task scheduler: